WICG/attribution-reporting-api/README.md

 _This repository hosts multiple technical explainers that specify various features of the API.
 This document offers an overview of the API and its explainers._

-## Just getting started?
+## Get started

 This repository hosts detailed technical explainers.
 Before diving into these, check out this [introductory article](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting).
 If you're looking to experiment with the API, head over to this [guide](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting-experiment/).

-All developer resources for this API are listed [here](https://developer.chrome.com/docs/privacy-sandbox/#measure-digital-ads).
+All developer resources for this API are listed on [developer.chrome.com](https://developer.chrome.com/docs/privacy-sandbox/#measure-digital-ads).

 ## Participate